-It is highly unlikely that Phileas would not know of the International Date Line because of his navigational knowledge and the amount of time he spends reading informed newspapers.
+It is highly unlikely that Phileas would not have noticed the date change between Asia and North America4 because of his navigational knowledge and the amount of time he spends reading informed newspapers.

-He was punctilious to a fault and would have been alerted to the time on his watch and the steamer and train starting times.
+He was punctilious to a fault and would have been alerted to differences between the time on his watch and the steamer and train starting times.

 There is no possible reason given why Passepartout would not apprise his employer of the attentions of Mr Fix.

-Could the wager have been deemed invalid because Fogg appeared before the time stated on the signed document but he actually took 81 days to circumnavigate the globe?
-If it were invalid could Phileas sue the police for wrongful arrest and claim back the £19,000 expenses?
+Could the wager have been deemed invalid because Fogg appeared before the time stated on the signed document but he actually took 81 days to circumnavigate the globe and reach the Reform Club?
+If it were invalid could Phileas instead sue the police for wrongful arrest and claim back the £19,000 expenses?
 Perhaps those of you with legal knowledge could postulate.